matze120/PixelStick/README.md

 This is a remake of the PixelStick
 This is used for long exposure photos.

-It uses a RasPi 3 with a 3.2" LCD to control the Stick.
+It uses a RasPi 3 with a 3.2" Waveshare LCD to control the Stick.

 It displays Images with a max heigh of 216 pixels in png format.
 The Path of the images is configureable in the constructor of prgElements.